Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature

-In this section, we described the behaviour of the NTG at initialisation in the infinite-width limit, and provided some intuition on the node scaling parameters.
-In the next two sections, we state results on the global convergence and feature learning properties of large, but finite, neural networks under such asymmetrical scaling.
+This section has described the behaviour of the NTG at initialisation in the infinite-width limit, and has provided intuition on the node-scaling parameters.
+The next three sections contain results on global convergence and feature learning properties of large, but finite, FFNNs under such asymmetrical scaling.